 - Infrastructure (i.e. community uses, renewable energy).

 The most recent formal call for sites closed on the 19th February 2021.
-Submissions can still be made but their inclusion in the forthcoming SHELAA cannot be guaranteed.
+Submissions can still be made but those made after 24th September 2021 will not be included in the forthcoming SHELAA.
+To be considered as a potential allocation, submissions should be made during the District Plan review Regulation 18 consultation (winter 2021/22).

 Ansty and Staplefield